Skip to main content

 1. What this dot point is asking

-3. Choosing a transformation
+3. Choosing the transformation from the shape

 4. Fitting and predicting